HTTP Internal Server Error 500

 Reload the page and check for the errors.

 - If you are still unable to see the errors messages, it is because your script is, somehow, overriding the settings.
 If your script has an Admin Panel, look for debug mode there and enable it.
-It'll enable the error reporting.
+This would enable the error reporting.

-- In case of wordpress, you can enable error messages by wp-config.php file and changing
+- In case of wordpress, you can enable error messages by configuring wp-config.php file and changing

 define( 'WP_DEBUG', false );to